harrisonlab/Metabarcoding_projects/README.md

 fq2fa_v2.pl will convert fastq to fasta and trim left and right ends of reads

+usearch_global may run out of memory as well.
+16S.unfiltered.fa and seperate OTU tables create.
+It is trivial to recombine these in R.

 ```shell
 ##### Concatenate unfiltered reads (Unfiltered fastq will need to be converted to fasta first )
 for f in $METAGENOMICS/data/$RUN/16S/unfiltered/*.fastq